niuiic/flow/docs/guide/quickstart.md

 This library is an exploration of the application of functional programming to practical.

-It's aim to improve the readability and maintainability of the program and improve the experience of writing code.
+It's aim to improve the readability and maintainability of the program and the experience of writing code.

 ## Installation